Beyond FAR: Rethinking Accountability and Risk Culture in Superannuation

 What’s the Big Deal With Accountability Anyway?

 Let’s turn back a few pages.
 FAR was introduced, not simply to add another regulatory regime, but as a direct response to a history of misconduct in the Australian financial sector.
 It is, to put it mildly, about time.
-Financial services had been plagued by a recurring cast of issues - boards prioritising profits over ethics, an unhealthy focus on short-term incentives, and governance frameworks that looked better in policy documents than in actual practice.
+Financial services, both in Australia and oversea, had been plagued by a recurring cast of issues - boards prioritising profits over ethics, an unhealthy focus on short-term incentives, and governance frameworks that looked better in policy documents than in actual practice.

 As Liana Brover reminded us, Hayne’s Royal Commission cut right to the heart of the matter.
 While financial penalties often rained down on the organisations, very rarely did directors or senior execs see meaningful consequences (other than perhaps moving on to another plush job or bonus package).
 This mismatch between individual behaviour and organisational impact led to an understandable public outcry: someone (preferably the right someone) must be held accountable.